Project

 Introducing basic statistics methods for Enumerable (and optimized implementation for Array)

-Added by mrkn (Kenta Murata) over 8 years ago.
-Updated almost 7 years ago.
+Added by mrkn (Kenta Murata) almost 9 years ago.
+Updated about 7 years ago.

 Status: